If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

-When it comes to streaming TV series and movies, Amazon Prime is a behemoth in its own right.
-Aside from exclusive programing, you can typically track down those hard-to-find shows and films on Amazon Prime.
-If you’re not already a Prime Member, you can sign up for just $12.99 a month, which lets you access loads of content through Prime Video.
+Spending more time inside this summer?
+Amazon Prime has your streaming needs covered.
+Aside from exclusive content, you can typically track down those hard-to-find TV shows and movies on Amazon Prime.
+If you’re not already signed up, you can join Prime for just $12.99 a month after a free 30-day trial, and instantly access load of programs through Prime Video.

-Whether you’re a film fan, a TV addict, or somewhere in between, Amazon Prime has something to keep your entertained.
-Below, find our list of some of the best original shows that you can stream on Prime Video.
+Below, find our list of seven of the best original shows that you can stream on Prime Video.

 Amazon Prime Video

-Taking things in a totally different direction from animated shows, “ZeroZeroZero” is a crime drama about drug cartels.
-The series follows the journey of a large-scale cocaine shipment from Mexico to Italy and the buyers, sellers, and brokers involved in the drug deal.
+The crime drama “ZeroZeroZero” takes viewers inside the journey of a large-scale cocaine shipment from Mexico to Italy and the buyers, sellers, and brokers involved in the drug deal.
 The major players include brothers Enrique and Jacinto Leyra who run a Mexican drug cartel with help from a Mexican army soldier, Manuel Contreras, and his corrupt crew.
 The buyer is an Italian mafia boss, Don Minu La Piana, and the brokers in charge of the drug shipments are a New Orleans family who owns a prestigious shipping company.
-“ZeroZeroZero” was co-created by Italian screenwriter/director Stefano Sollima, and adapted from the Roberto Saviano books of the same name.
+“ZeroZeroZero” was co-created by Italian screenwriter/director Stefano Sollima and adapted from the Roberto Saviano books of the same name.

 Courtesy of Amazon Studios